passworks/passworks-api/README.md

 -------------
 Adding a Passbook certificate (iOS Pass Type ID) is a rather cumbersome task so at the moment you can't do it via an API call.

-It's recommended that you add your own certificates via our site [http://www.passworks.io/certificates](http://www.passworks.io/certificates)
+You can add your own certificates via our site [http://www.passworks.io/certificates](http://www.passworks.io/certificates)

 API libraries